Snapping wrist – the extensor carpi ulnaris (ECU) tendon; the extensor pollicis brevis; and the distal radioulnar joint.

-Some physicians believe that corticosteroid or other anti-inflammatory medicines are a good way to treat this condition.
+Some physicians believe that corticosteroids or other anti-inflammatory medicines are a good way to treat this condition.
 These medications give a pain relief effect and reduce any inflammation if it is present.
 This method masks the problem of the snapping tendon and does not heal it.
-This simply causes the patient to treat the condition as if it is not hurt, further causing later onset pain and joint degradation.
+This simply causes the patient to treat the condition as if it is not hurt, further causing later-onset pain and joint degradation.

 If serious enough, arthroscopic surgery may be warranted as discussed above.

 Prolotherapy for Snapping ECU Tendon

 In cases where there are partial tears or general chronic wrist instability Prolotherapy can be an alternative non-surgical procedure.
 Prolotherapy uses natural proliferants to aid the body to heal itself.
 Prolotherapy injections use dextrose solutions to induce the body’s natural immune response; inflammation.
 When this occurs, the body is sending immune and repair cells to the site of injury and attempts to heal it.
 If patients are in need of a stronger solution (depending on the severity of their case), then they can be injected with Platelet Rich Plasma (PRP) or stem cells from the tibia or iliac bone marrow as well.
 These injections help in retightening the ligaments, rebuilding cartilage, and just overall muscle and bone repair of the area.

 Prolotherapy patients usually receive four to six treatments in order to obtain their desired results.
 This is a quick outpatient procedure that can naturally, quickly, and permanently cure someone of the symptoms of snapping the ECU tendon.

 In the video below, Prolotherapy treatment is being demonstrated on a wrist.
 A summary of the video is below.

 As you can see the outer part, pinky-side, of the wrist is being treated.